less0/less0.github.io/_posts/2019-03-14-azure-angular-II.md

 - *Artifact name*: drop

 Since the artifact name is set to drop, too, the contents from `coffeefriends\dist` will be added to *drop.zip* alongside to the API.

+{% include image.html url="build_pipeline_8.png" description="The contents of the *drop.zip*" number="8" %}

+{% include refimage.html number="8" %} shows the contents of the *drop.zip* file.
+The root contains the *api.zip* that in turn contains the API to be deployed to the App Service.
+The `./coffeefriends` path contains the built Angular App.

+### The Release Pipeline

 ## Footnotes